Installing the Observe OpenTelemetry App

 To install the collector, you need the following:

-• An Observe Customer ID.
+• An Observe Customer collection endpoint.

 • The OpenTelemetry connection token you created in the previous section.

-OpenTelemetry for Kubernetes
+OpenTelemetry for Kubernetes#

-Testing OpenTelemetry Ingestion with Docker
+Testing OpenTelemetry Ingestion with Docker#

 You may also test your OpenTelemetry instrumentation in a development environment with Docker Desktop.
 To install the collector for testing, you need the following items: